 Being GSM devices, T-Mobile smartphones should be usable widely outside of America, as long as they are quad-band GSM phones.
 Quad band GSM phones support both GSM bands used in the USA and those used elsewhere in the world.

 Sprint is a CDMA carrier and a wholly-owned subsidiary of T-Mobile but still operates under its own brand name, though it may be phased out eventually and take on T-Mobile branding.
 The network offers voice, text, and data (including 4G LTE and 5G).
+Update: The Sprint brand name has been dropped and the network is now fully known as T-Mobile.

-Other American Wireless carriers
+Other American Telecom Companies And Wireless carriers

 Besides the big 4, the other available US network carriers include: US Cellular, Virgin Mobile, Boost, Cricket Wireless, MetroPC, among others.
 All of these listed networks are CDMA cellular carriers and some of them are mobile virtual network operators (MVNO).
 A mobile virtual network operator, by nature, piggy-banks on another carrier.
 It does not own its own wireless network infrastructure, but provides services by using another’s, usually one of the big 4 wireless carriers.